c3lang/c3-web/src/content/docs/Language Fundamentals/modules.md

 1. Functions, macros, constants and variables require *at least* the (sub-) module name.
 2. Types do not require the module name unless the name is ambiguous.
-3. In case of ambiguity, only so many levels of module names are needed as to make the symbol unambiguous.
+3. In case of ambiguity, only as many levels of module names are needed as to make the symbol unambiguous.

 ```c3